coreinfrastructure/best-practices-badge/doc/background.md

 initiation (II); and indeterminant growth (IG).
 Their operational definition of success initiation (SI) is oversimplified but easy to
 understand: an SI project has at least one release.
-Their operational definition for a success growth (SG) project is very generous: at least 3 releases, at least 6 months between releases, and has more than 10 downloads.
+Their operational definition for a success growth (SG) project is generous: at least 3 releases, at least 6 months between releases, and has more than 10 downloads.